stumathews/CppGameLib/README.md

 ## GameStructure

 `GameStructure` is a crucial part of any game.
 This object is used to structure the game parts.
-It is responsible for executing the GameLoop at the desired framerate and drawing asking the `SceneManager` to draw all the objects in the scene, as well as getting the controller input through the controller input function that you provide in the constuctor.
+It is responsible for executing the GameLoop at the desired framerate and drawing asking the `SceneManager` to draw all the objects in the scene, as well as getting the controller input through the controller input function that you provide in the constructor.

-It is also the place where all the subsystems are initialized (via `InitializeGameSubSystems()`) before the game is put into the game loop.
+It is also the place where all the subsystems are initialized (via `Initialize()`) before the game is put into the game loop.

-* Make sure you call InitializeGameSubSystems() before you try and run the game loop.
+* Make sure you call Initialize() before you try and run the game loop.

 ## Assets